Mango pickle (Midi Uppinakai Masala)

 -After one week, you can start to use it, and this pickle stays good for a year or more.
 If the procedure handled well, you could keep it under room temperature, or you can keep it under refrigeration as well.

-One thought on “Mango pickle (Midi Uppinakai Masala)
+3 thoughts on “Mango pickle (Midi Uppinakai Masala)

 Leave a Reply